98emre/Lagalt-Frontend/README.md

 5. Clone down this folder: ```git clone <ssh link>```
 6. Navigate to the Lagalt Folder (cd) and run: ```ng serve```  to start a development server
 7. If no error occurs, go to localhost:4200 as displayed in the terminal.

-## Example Run (Trailer)
-Here is an example of how the application can look like, in going to localhost:4200 while the backend is also running (and serving our API requests):

 ## Component Tree
 ![frontend drawio (1)](https://github.com/AugustDanell/Lagalt-Frontend/assets/70810124/e4321abb-ce68-4fb9-91a5-469f38260564)